JasonMendoza2008/HLATypingImputationBenchmarks/README.md

 ## Structure
 In the folder Nizhny_Novgorod_Russia you will find the following files:

-- `Russia_2digits.xlsx`, corresponds to the low-resolution data for the 1510 individuals.
+- `Russia_2digits.xlsx`, corresponds to the low-resolution data (= "serological group level", e.g. A2) for the 1510 individuals.
-- `Russia_4digits.xlsx`, corresponds to the high-resolution data for the 1510 individuals.
+- `Russia_4digits.xlsx`, corresponds to the high-resolution data (= "two-field level", e.g. A*02:01) for the 1510 individuals.

 And the following folders: